 The Yukon Territory has the second-lowest potential to produce solar energy in all of Canada, receiving less solar irradiation than any other province or territory except for Newfoundland and Labrador.

-According to data from National Resources Canada, the average solar system in the Yukon Territory can produce 965kWh of electricity per kW of solar panels per year.
+According to data from Natural Resources Canada, the average solar system in the Yukon Territory can produce 965kWh of electricity per kW of solar panels per year.